 We are investment specialists – as part of Forsyth Barr, we have an over 80 year history in investment markets utilising world-class research.
 Our Investment Committee is chaired by Martin Hawes, a respected investment specialist.

-Below we share our knowledge of investment markets via articles, research, market updates and videos to keep you informed.
+Below we share our knowledge of investment markets via articles, research and market updates to keep you informed.

 Are you a Summer KiwiSaver scheme member?

 Read Martin Hawes' latest "For my money" article.

 Along with everything else that is going on in health, economies and markets, we have to remember that there are elections coming up in both New Zealand and the US.
 In this month's For My Money, Martin looks at the reasons behind the Summer Investment Committee's recommendation to remain a little underweight to growth assets.